 The U.S. Social Security Administration (SSA) manages the SSI program even though this program is not paid for by Social Security taxes like other SSA benefits.
 As one of the largest federal agencies in the country, SSA has developed complex procedures for evaluating benefit claims.
 Even a simple mistake or missing piece of information could result in denial of a claim.

 Some common reasons SSI claims in Alpharetta may be denied include:

 Some of the reasons for denial may be difficult or impossible to correct.
 However, in other situations, an Alpharetta SSI denial attorney could assist in overcoming objections to demonstrate why a claimant should be receiving benefits.

 An applicant has the opportunity to appeal most denials of SSI benefits or change the amount of benefits provided.
 The agency considers an appeal as a chance to take another look at the circumstances and evidence leading up to a decision.
 This includes circumstances judged to be in favor of benefits as well as those considered to support the denial of a claim.
-A dedicated SSI denial lawyer in Alpharetta could help one with the appeals process.
+A dedicated disability representative in Alpharetta can help you appeal and SSI denial.